Ardmore, PA (ARD)

 - Track Ownership: Amtrak

 In the early 2000s, the township began to craft a comprehensive redevelopment strategy for Ardmore, whose main street—Lancaster Pike—is dominated by low-scale commercial and mixed-use structures from the early twentieth century.
-The multiphase project, estimated to cost more than $100 million, emphasizes transit-oriented development that encourages residents and visitors to walk or use public transportation to commute to work or complete errands.
-Planners envision new residential, retail, and office space focused on a transportation center that will replace the 1957 depot; a parking garage will accommodate commuters.
+The multi-phase project emphasizes transit-oriented development that encourages residents and visitors to walk or use public transportation to commute to work or complete errands.

 When European settlers arrived on the shores of what is now Philadelphia in 1682, the area around the Delaware River was inhabited by tribes of the Lenni-Lenape or “Delaware” American Indians.
 William Penn—owner and founder of the Pennsylvania colony—made a peaceful treaty with the Lenni-Lenape which resulted in generally good relations between the colonists and the tribe; but as the colonial population grew over the next century, many of the Lenni-Lenape eventually moved west.